HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 This approach provides a generalized signaling mechanism suitable for all foreseeable data types while accounting for data type-specific requirements.

 ## Metadata Requirements
-Using *data groups* analysis pipelines will receive a group of bundles that _potentially_ need to be co-processed.
-As aforementioned, this signal will not explicitly identify the bundles that need to be co-processed in a single pipeline, instead, it will serve as a notification **indicating that any co-processing is to be done only within the boundaries of this set of files.**
+When analysis receives an incoming *data group* it needs to identify how many pipelines it needs to launch and which bundles should be included in each analysis.
+This is because the *data group* only indicates that the groups of bundles needs to be _potentially_ co-processed, i.e. that co-processing is to be done within the given set of files.

 Analysis can initiate multiple pipeline invocations as a result of a single *data group* being submitted, depending on what actually needs to be co-processed within the *data group* and what pipelines are available.
 For example if a *data group* contains multiple SSII bundles that are all part of a single plate a pipeline for plate processing exists, only one pipeline invocation per plate would be initiated.
+If only pipelines for one cell anaysis exist then one pipeline invocation per run will be actuated.

 The actual grouping of the files is to be performed by analysis via a search in the metadata of the bundles submitted following well-defined modality-specific set of rules.
-For this reason, the metadata must satisfy the following metadata requirements (MR).
-These requirements are general and abstract, however if specific instances of these exist for a given modality analysis will be able to process the datasets correctly.
+Here we provide an abstract algorithm and defined metadata requirement (MRs) that will allows analysis to identify the pipelines that need to be triggered.
+The metadata requirements are as follows:

 - MR1: The data modality of each data file included in the *data group* must be clearly identifiable
 - MR2: Data that need to be processed together must be clearly identifiable by a modality-specific set of metadata variables that will group the files according to processing requirements